CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Experiments

-For model-specific baselines, we use vanilla listwise reranking~\citep{sun2023chatgpt} with zero-shot instruction-following.
-We also consider the sliding window strategy~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking}, a test-time scaling~\citep{xia2025generativeaiactii} technique designed to enhance reranking performance.
-We report results both with and without the use of sliding windows.
-Although \Method \ is orthogonal to this technique, we include a comparison in Section~\ref{sec: further analysis} to further show our effectiveness.
+\para{Baselines.} Our method is a \textit{zero-shot}, \textit{model-agnostic} approach.
+Therefore, we primarily compare against prior reranking baselines under the same setting, most notably vanilla listwise reranking~\citep{sun2023chatgpt} with zero-shot instruction-following.
+We also consider the sliding window strategy~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking}, a test-time scaling technique~\citep{xia2025generativeaiactii} designed to expand the reranking context.
+Results are reported both with and without the sliding window strategy.
+We conduct a focused comparison between our method and the sliding window strategy in Section~\ref{sec: further analysis}.

+We also include some reranking methods from the literature that represent the-state-of-the-art supervised LLM rerankers like RankVicuna~\citep{pradeep2023rankvicunazeroshotlistwisedocument}, RankZephyr~\citep{pradeep2023rankzephyreffectiverobustzeroshot}, and RankMistral~\citep{liu2024slidingwindowsendexploring}, which are trained on large-scale general-domain datasets such as MS MARCO~\citep{bajaj2018msmarcohumangenerated}.
+While these models differ from ours in both model size and supervision conditions, we report them for reference to illustrate the overall performance distribution.

+For a fairer comparison with supervised baselines, we evaluate our method using smaller-parameter LLMs (7B–8B) in Section~\ref{reranking backbone}, allowing us to isolate the effect of model size from supervision.

-\paragraph{Reranking Parameters.} We follow the standardized setup~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking, pradeep2023rankvicunazeroshotlistwisedocument, pradeep2023rankzephyreffectiverobustzeroshot, gangi-reddy-etal-2024-first} from prior work to unify reranking parameters.
-For vanilla reranking without the sliding window strategy, we include 20 full-text documents within the context.
-An exception is \texttt{RankMistral}~\citep{liu2024slidingwindowsendexploring}, which benefits from long-context training and is able to process 100 full-text documents in a single input.
-When using the sliding window strategy, we rank a total of 100 full-text documents by applying a window size of 20 with a step size of 10.
-For \Method, we include 200 compact representations in the coarse reranking stage, followed by 20 full-text documents in the fine-grained reranking stage.
+\para{Reranking Parameters.} We follow the standardized setup~\citep{sun2023chatgpt, ma2023zeroshotlistwisedocumentreranking, pradeep2023rankvicunazeroshotlistwisedocument, pradeep2023rankzephyreffectiverobustzeroshot, gangi-reddy-etal-2024-first} from prior work to unify reranking parameters.
+For vanilla reranking, we include 20 full text documents within the context.
+An exception is RankMistral~\citep{liu2024slidingwindowsendexploring}, which benefits from long-context training and is able to process 100 full text documents in a single input.
+When using the sliding window strategy, we rank a total of 100 full text documents by applying a window size of 20 with a step size of 10.
+For \Method, we include 200 compact representations in the coarse reranking stage, followed by 20 full text documents in the fine-grained reranking stage.